Battle of Trancoso (1140): Background

-In the Battle of Ourique, the Portuguese defeated the Almoravid troops commanded by a certain "Esmar", in 1139.
-The following year, Afonso renewed hostilities against the king of Leon Afonso VII, his cousin, and invaded Galicia.
-Esmar knowing that the king of Portugal was in Galicia and was suffering setbacks, he regrouped his troops and attacked the castle of Leiria, which he conquered, razed and massacred its garrison, taking prisoners of those who were captured alive.
-He then advanced through Portuguese territory until reaching Trancoso, which he also sacked.
+In 1139, at the Battle of Ourique, the Portuguese defeated Almoravid troops commanded by a certain "Esmar."
+The following year, Afonso renewed hostilities against his cousin Afonso VII, the King of León and Castile and invaded Galicia.
+Aware that Afonso was in Galicia suffering setbacks, Esmar assembled his troops and attacked the rebuilt Castle of Leiria; captured the garrison and took captives; and razed the fortress in a manner strikingly similar to the attack of the Almoravids and Andalusians three years earlier.
+Esmar then advanced deeper into Portuguese territory until reaching the town of Trancoso, which he attacked and captured.